Hexafluorobenzene

-Hexafluorobenzene, HFB or perfluorobenzene is an organofluorine compound with the chemical formula C_{6}F_{6}.
+Hexafluorobenzene, HFB or perfluorobenzene is an organofluorine compound with the chemical formula C6F6|auto=1.
 In this derivative of benzene, all hydrogen atoms have been replaced by fluorine atoms.
 The technical uses of the compound are limited, although it has some specialized uses in the laboratory owing to distinctive spectroscopic properties.

 Geometry of the aromatic ring

 Hexafluorobenzene stands somewhat aside in the perhalogenbenzenes.
 If a perhalogenated benzene ring were to remain planar, then geometric constraints would force adjacent halogens closer than their associated nonbonding radius.
 Consequently the benzene ring buckles, reducing p-orbital overlap and aromaticity to avoid the steric clash.
 Perfluorobenzene is an exception: as shown in the following table, two fluorines are small enough to avoid collision, retaining planarity and full aromaticity.